-Joining Axonius to Tackle IT Asset Management
+Joining Axonius to Tackle Cybersecurity Asset Management

 - Which systems have critical vulnerabilities?

 The response to what the team built so far has been inspiring, as evidenced by customer testimonials and awards such as the Most Innovative Startup at the RSA Innovation Sandbox.
-It just works.
-As VP of Product, I will continue the momentum, strengthening the way we help companies understand what they have, discover security coverage gaps, and validate and enforce security measures.
+I will help Axonius continue the momentum, strengthening the way we help companies understand what they have, discover security coverage gaps, and validate and enforce security measures.

-At Axonius, we think of ourselves as the Toyota Camry of cybersecurity because our platform solves everyday problems for countless organizations.
+Axonius solves foundational problems for organizations across industries and sizes.
 A product that tackles a large-scale challenge that no one has quite cracked before… Call it what you want; I call it practical, necessary, delightful, and maybe even cool.